trevor-codeshorts/hl7-tester/README.md

 AIP|1||ABC^Sample^Physician|...

 # ⚙️ Usage
+- Option 1: Download the installer from the https://codeshorts.com/fileshare
-- Download the project source code launch cshl7test.exe or compile, build then run cshl7test.exe
+- Option 2: Download the project source code launch cshl7test.exe
+- Option 3: Dowlod the source, ompile, build then run cshl7test.exe
-- Launch the application
+- Launch HL7 tester the application
 - Enter the destination IP address and port
 - Select the message batch size
 - Click Send Payload
-- Watch the outputListbox and ackListbox update in real-time
+- Watch the output and ack response output windows update in real-time
 # 🧼 Input Validation
-- IP address format checked with System.Net.IPAddress.TryParse
+- IP v4 address format validation
 - Port validated as a number between 1–65535
 # 🪵 Logging
-- Each sent message is timestamped and listed in outputData
+- Each sent message is timestamped and listed in output
-- ACKs are decoded and displayed in ackData
+- ACKs are decoded and displayed in the output
 - Exceptions are logged per message or as a total failure on the first attempt 📦 Classes & Methods
 | Name | Purpose |